our founding partners

 In the proud tradition of our profession, we volunteer on Boards and organizations involving our communities and the profession.
 Our contribution to making things better is our reward.

-For 25 years, Flaherty McCarthy LLP has been proud to be advocates of choice.
+For almost 30 years, Flaherty McCarthy LLP has been proud to be advocates of choice.
 We value tremendously our relationships and will continue to provide strategic intelligent representation with the utmost integrity in the management of risk through trial, arbitration, appeal, and mediation.

 The Ontario Trial Lawyers Association recognizes leaders of the defence bar, and has awarded Todd J. McCarthy this leadership award in 2019.